Code Comprehension with GitHub Copilot: Performance Gains, Comprehension Trade-offs, and Behavioral Predictors in Brownfield Programming: Method

-To analyze participants' programming processes, we applied the behavioral coding scheme developed in our previous study~\cite{anon2025} (see Table \ref{tab:annotation-schema}).
-To establish interrater reliability, three authors independently coded a random 20\% sample of the participant videos, achieving a Krippendorff's Alpha coefficient of 0.828, which indicates strong agreement.
+To systematically analyze how programming processes differed with and without Copilot, we used the activity coding scheme from prior work~\cite{shihab2025effects}, to use it for iterative video analysis.
+The scheme captures both primary activities (e.g., View Code (VC), Write Code (WC), Test Code (TC) and secondary categories providing granular detail about Copilot interactions (e.g., Accept Copilot Suggestion, Paste Copilot Response). \textit{Reliability. } Three authors independently coded a random 20\% sample of the participant videos, achieving a Krippendorff's $\alpha = 0.828$, which indicates strong agreement.
 The authors then divided up the coding of the remaining videos.
+For the survey analysis, we manually coded the responses and engaged in iterative discussions among the authors until thematic saturation was achieved.